 Payment goals.
-UPL payments are lump-sum payments that are intended to fill in the difference between FFS base payments and the amount that Medicare would have paid for the same service.
-In the aggregate for each class of providers, FFS and UPL payments for services cannot exceed a reasonable estimate of what would have been paid according to Medicare payment principles.
+UPL payments are lump-sum payments that are intended to cover the difference between FFS base payments and the amount that Medicare would have paid for the same service.
+FFS and UPL payments for services cannot exceed a reasonable estimate of what would have been paid to a class of providers, in the aggregate, according to Medicare payment principles.
 Classes of providers are defined based on ownership (i.e., government, non-state government, and privately owned).
 States can use a variety of methods to estimate what Medicare would have paid, including a payment-based method (i.e., based on the hospital's aggregate Medicare payments relative to its charges) or a cost-based method (i.e., the hospital's costs according to Medicare cost principles).
+Additional information about rules for UPL supplemental payments is provided in MACPAC's issue brief, Upper Payment Limit Supplemental Payments (MACPAC 2021).

 Payment amounts.
-UPL payments for inpatient and outpatient hospital services totaled \$14.3 billion in FY 2019.
-The use of UPL payments varies widely by state: in FY 2019, UPL payments to hospitals were less than 1 percent of Medicaid benefit spending in 16 states and more than 10 percent of Medicaid benefit spending in 4 states.
+UPL payments for inpatient and outpatient hospital services totaled \$15.4 billion in FY 2021.
+The use of UPL payments varies widely by state: in FY 2021, UPL payments to hospitals were less than 1 percent of Medicaid benefit spending in 12 states and more than 10 percent of Medicaid benefit spending in 5 states.

 Relationship to other payments.
-UPL payments are explicitly intended to supplement low FFS base payment rates.
+UPL payments are intended to supplement low FFS base payment rates.
 If states increase base payments rates to hospitals, the amount of UPL payments that a state can make is reduced.

-Because UPL limits are established in the aggregate, UPL payments to individual hospitals can exceed the hospitals' costs as long as total payments for each class of providers are below the UPL.
-This policy is different than DSH, which cannot pay more than a hospital's uncompensated care costs.
+Because UPL limits are established in the aggregate, UPL payments to individual hospitals can exceed the hospital's costs as long as total payments for each class of providers are below the UPL.
+This policy is different than DSH, which cannot pay any individual hospital more than its uncompensated care costs.